GoogleCloudPlatform/datashare-toolkit/api/SPOT_SERVICE_README.md

 ## Configuration
-The CDS API Spot service configuration overview and definition is [here](docs/CONFIGURATION.md)
+The DS API Spot service configuration overview and definition is [here](docs/CONFIGURATION.md)

 ### Documentation
 _OpenAPI Specification_

-The CDS API Spot service utilizes the open standard for API documentation, [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (OAS) for documenting the API's resources, parameters, responses, etc. The OAS definitions and paths are rendered via [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc) in the route comments of [index](v1alpha/index.js)
+The DS API Spot service utilizes the open standard for API documentation, [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (OAS) for documenting the API's resources, parameters, responses, etc. The OAS definitions and paths are rendered via [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc) in the route comments of [index](v1alpha/index.js)

 You can access the OAS directly via: